Galvana28/Galvana28/README.md

 - 💜 Pronouns: She/her or it/its.
 If you know me by another then feel free to use those.
 - ⚡ Other: I have autism.
 I'm a fictionkin, otherkin, and ockin.
 Im terrified of everyone do not speak to me /j I often communicate non-verbally, like using actions and emojis.
 -
 - Sign my Strawpage and Guestbook!!
-I'm working on a Carrd, it's (not) linked to my Strawpage (im remaking it) :3 Strawpage is finished ithink, I just update it all the time.
+I'm working on a Carrd, it's (not) linked to my Strawpage (im remaking it) :3 Strawpage is finished ithink, I just update it alot.

 - I'll keep updating this, and I'll probably improve the layout in the future.
-[Last updated: 21/04/2025] this bio SUCKS!!!!
-I only keep it because I hate change and I'm used to this being here. there's a much better one on my patreon‼️‼️ go check that out
+[Last updated: 07/05/2025] this bio SUCKS!!!!
+I only keep it because I hate change and I'm used to this being here. my other socials look better ithink‼️‼️ go check em out